 Whether women drivers are hauling loads of lumber, which makes up over 40% of building materials, or transporting large pieces of manufacturing equipment, there’s no doubt that their positions in the industry are lucrative opportunities.
 These positions are especially attractive for women without college degrees or the current funds to obtain one.
 Most truck driving schools are free and some companies even pay for an applicant’s schooling or the commercial driver’s license accreditation.
 For these reasons, Moore often encourages women interested in the industry to at least try it on for size.

 In the past, people both inside and outside of the industry never considered women as candidates for truck driving positions because they would have to balance motherhood with the demands of a trucker’s schedule.
 Despite these widely-held beliefs, many female truck drivers have children and are able to be there for their families while supporting them financially.
+And now, experienced female truck drivers can help make U.S. roadways safer, as they’re the site of at least 4,000 pedestrian deaths annually.

 Local truck driving positions often give women who are the primary caretakers of their household the opportunity to drive and still be home every day.
 Trucking also provides flexibility for any woman relocating towns and joining the 35.5 million Americans who move every year, as there are always trucking jobs no matter where you are in the country.